WalkwithTrees.com

 swaying evermore.

 The last woodland character who escaped to the woods I would like to introduce to you is called Derg Corra from Irish literature.
-Once a servant of Fionn, he was forced into exile by a faerie woman and as a result he lived in a tree eating nuts and apples accompanied by stag, blackbird and trout which are the animals of land, air and sea indicative once more of the guardians of knowledge through the oldest animals.
-He is part of the Fenian cycle which takes into the gentle beauty of spring woods and just like the examples above remind us of the healing aspects of trees.
+Once a servant of Fionn, he was forced into exile by a faerie woman and as a result he lived in a tree eating nuts and apples accompanied by stag, blackbird and trout which are the animals of land, air and water indicative once more of the guardians of knowledge through the oldest animals.
+He is part of the Fenian cycle which takes us into the gentle beauty of spring woods and just like the examples above reminds us of the healing aspects of trees.

 The Celtic Poet